aussedatlo/aussedatlo-notes/posts/01-caddy-in-docker.md

 ```

 Since **Caddy** will automatically handle all TLS certificates, it need to access the port `80` and `443`.
-The configuration will be in the `Caddyfile` file.
+The configuration will be in the `Caddyfile` config file.

 To initiate **Caddy**, execute the following command: